 To be financially literate, you must have a firm grasp of personal finance fundamentals that help you manage money and make sound financial decisions.
-Financial literacy is a broad topic that includes banking basics and financial concepts to tactical money skills such as budgeting and credit use.
+Financial literacy skills include banking basics and tactical money skills such as budgeting, credit, debt management, spending habits, and more.

-It simply means you’re financially knowledgeable.
-Being financially literate is understanding the value of cash, how money works, where to find products and services, comprehend interest, and the cost of borrowing.
-You are able to follow financial conversations and ask questions relevant to your finances.
+Your understanding of financial concepts informs your decision-making.
+Financial education helps you understand the value of cash, how money works, where to find products and services, comprehending interest, credit cards, student loans, and the cost of borrowing.
+You can follow financial conversations and ask questions relevant to your finances.

 - Do you understand compound interest?